tleino/vtsh/README.md

     * See [cocovt](https://github.com/tleino/cocovt).
     * See [iosplit](https://github.com/tleino/iosplit).
 * vtsh(1) is very similar to acme(1), except that vtsh(1)
-    * supports interactive sessions well, so well that it could be even used as a client to text-based Multi User Dungeons (in acme(1) the dislike for interactive sessions is more visible);
+    * Supports interactive sessions well, so well that it could be even used as a client to text-based Multi User Dungeons (in acme(1) the dislike for interactive sessions is more visible);
-    * relies on window manager for getting multiple columns.
+    * Relies on window manager for getting multiple columns.
+    * Can be used without mouse.
 * xd(1) is a proof-of-concept [edbrowse](https://github.com/CMB/edbrowse)-like
 implementation for using e.g. Gemini "Small Internet" protocol that could work very well with *vtsh*